 Founder's Story: Paralysis to Professional Dancer

 During my senior year as a dance major at a performing arts high school in California, none of my classmates chose me to be part of their work for the end-of-the-year Student Choreography Showcase.
 I was hurt and felt left out.
 As I stood alone in tears in front of the casting notice on the department bulletin board, I then realized that there were 10 other dancers in the lower grades who were also excluded.
 I didn't think it was right or fair, so I wiped my tears, took out a pen from my backpack, and added the names of all 10 dancers names into the cast of my own work.
-This was my first act of inclusion.
+I was already an inclusion advocate during my teens.

-I grew up in Irvine, California during the 80s to 90s, and being the only Asian-American at school and after school activities including dance, I occasionally experienced some bullying related to the color of my skin and the shape of my eyes.
+I grew up in Irvine, California during the 80s to 90s, and being the only Asian-American at school and after school activities including dance, I occasionally experienced some bullying due to being different.
 I moved to Tokyo in 2003 to attend Keio University.
 I moved to Japan thinking that I would finally fit in among a people that was the same color as me, but that was not the case.
 I was Japanese by blood, looked Japanese, and spoke Japanese with no accents, but I was "American on the inside".
 I was "different", making friends was a challenge, and I often felt excluded.

 In 2006, while a senior at the university, I suddenly became paralyzed from the neck down during a contemporary dance class.
-The following day, I was diagnosed with a rare spinal cord disease called spinal cord infarction, and was told by the doctor that I may never walk or dance again...
-I was miracle case, and two months later I walked out of the hospital.
-And though I suffered severe PTSD and could not take myself to the dance studio for a few years, I was determined to find my path as a dancer again.
-In 2010, I discovered ballroom dancing, and it brought a new vibration of joy and inspiration into my life of isolation and fear.
-Thanks to ballroom dancing, I healed from my trauma emotionally and made partner-dancing my career.
+The following day, I was diagnosed with a rare stroke called spinal cord infarction, and was told by the doctor that I may never walk or dance again.
+Though I regained most of my mobility fairly quickly, walking out of the hospital after 2 months, I was still paralyzed on the inside.
+At the end of a dark tunnel of 3-4 years, I discovered ballroom dancing.
+Ballroom dancing brought a new vibration of joy and inspiration into my life of isolation and fear, and so much that I decided to make it my career.

 I moved to Los Angeles in 2012 to expand my dance and entertainment career.
-As I built my profile as dancer, teacher, and entertainer, I started to wonder if I would have really found my path as a dancer again had I not regained my ability to walk.
+As I built my profile as dancer, dance educator, and entertainer, I started to wonder if I would have really found my path as a dancer again had I not regained my ability to walk.

-I discovered wheelchair dancing in 2014, and after doing some research, saw that it was very underdeveloped.
+I discovered wheelchair dancing in 2014, and after doing some research, saw that the area of dance and disability was very underdeveloped.
 My gut told me that it was my destiny to fill the gaps, and so came about Infinite Flow in March 2015.
-With the keywords INCLUSION, BREAKING BARRIERS, BEAUTY, and INNOVATION in mind, I ventured out to develop a professional wheelchair ballroom dance company and placed equal importance on community outreach along the way.
+With the keywords INCLUSION, BREAKING BARRIERS, BEAUTY, and INNOVATION in mind, I ventured out to develop a professional wheelchair ballroom dance company, with the goal of creating the "Alvin Ailey of inclusive dance", and placed equal importance on community outreach along the way.

-I look forward to growing the company and moving our mission forward to mass market inclusion and accessibility through dance and innovation.
+I look forward to growing the company and moving our mission to use dance as a vehicle to mainstream inclusion and eliminate the stigma behind disability.
 If you would like to get involved in being part of or building Infinite Flow, please contact us at InfiniteFlowDance@gmail.com or 949-267-8751.
 Many Blessings!